telerik/xaml-docs/controls/radgridview/features/edittriggers.md

 # Editing Start Triggers

-RadGridView supports few differen gestures that trigger the cell edit action.
-The default gestures are click on the current cell, press F2 on the keyboard and start typining when the current cell is focused.
+RadGridView supports few different gestures that trigger the cell edit action.
+The default gestures are clicking on the current cell, pressing F2 on the keyboard, and starting typing when the current cell is focused.

-The edit start actions are defined with the `GridViewEditTriggers` enum that is assigned to the `EditTriggers` property of the GridView or the column objects The enum provides the following set of values:
+The edit start actions are defined with the `GridViewEditTriggers` enum that is assigned to the `EditTriggers` property of the GridView or the column objects.
+The enum provides the following set of values:

 * `Default`&mdash;The default setting which combines the `CurrentCellClick`, `F2` and `TextInput` values.